/Blog/Start your business/Clean Up in Business: How to Start a Laundry Business in South Africa

 Step 5: Make payments easy for your customers

 Nowadays, people don’t always carry cash with them.
-If your laundry business only accepts cash, you will risk losing sales which is why offering card and contactless payments is essential.
+If your laundry business only accepts cash, you will risk losing sales which is why offering card and contactless payments has become increasingly important.

 With iKhokha, you’ve got options that suit different setups.
 If you’re on the move and offering pickup or delivery, the iK Flyer Lite is ideal.
 It’s small, portable, and lets you accept card payments wherever you are.
 If you’ve set up a shop-based laundromat, the iK Flyer is the smarter choice.
 It’s fast, prints receipts, and can handle high volumes with ease.
 For home-based businesses, iK Tap on Phone is the most flexible, just use your smartphone as a card machine.